 Feeling Out of Control

-We can all relate to the feeling of wanting to set an example for those we care about, and those we know are depending on us.
-A 40-year-old entrepreneur, Daniel came to coaching because he wanted to set a better example for his family and his employees.
+We can all relate to the feeling of wanting to set an example for those we love, and who we know depend on us.
+This was DAniel's story.
+A 40-year-old entrepreneur, Daniel wanted to set a better example for his family and his employees.
 He had built his business from scratch and while it was doing well enough, he could see that it was not thriving.
 When he sat down with me for the first time, he told me that his family life, too, was functional—but just barely.
 He realized that if things were to change in a meaningful way, he needed to step up and be the leader he had always wanted to be.

 It was clear that Daniel had the energy, drive and intelligence to become the person he wanted to be.
 It was also clear that he was not getting the results he wanted.
-Daniel acknowledged that he was frustrated that his family spent so much time doing nothing.
+Daniel said he was frustrated that his family spent so much time doing nothing.
 On weekends, the pull to relax at home always won out over the desire to go skating, skiing or bike riding.
-In Daniel’s view, this resulted in too many missed opportunities for his children to learn new skills and for his family to create new memories.
+Daniel believed that this resulted in too many missed opportunities for his children to learn new skills and for his family to create new memories.
 He felt bad about this because, in his view, it was his responsibility to lead by example.
 He felt that if he failed at leading, his children would lose out and it would be his fault.